The Truth About High School Hazing

 These sessions are also likely to give you a feel for how seriously coaches take the issue.
 "Maybe he'll say something like, 'It's not hazing when we make the freshmen carry the water or clean the locker room—that's team building.'
 But if that were the case, each class would take turns," says Crow.

 If you have concerns or suspicions, don't be afraid to call the coach, athletic director or school principal.
 The potential cost is too great.
 "Hazing will not build your child's character," Stieber says.
 "Nor is this the age to step back and let him fight his own battles."
+(Learn more about the best ways to be an all-star sports parent.)

 But be aware that the possibility of a backlash is real.
-The National Conference on High School Hazing reports that in 40% of cases, kids believe that a coach or adviser was aware of the hazing.
+The National Conference on High School Hazing reports that in 40 percent of cases, kids believe that a coach or adviser was aware of the hazing.
 In that kind of situation, says Lipkins, things can get ugly fast.
 "The school and community may band together to turn on the victims and blame them."

 Matt Weymouth can vouch for that.
 Nine years ago, when he was 15 and a student at Pentucket Regional High School in Massachusetts, Matt was sodomized at a football training camp.
 Initially he was scared silent, but as stories began to circulate, a vice principal confronted Matt, who finally admitted to what had happened.
 That started an ordeal that ultimately included threats against his family, a lawsuit and his leaving school for safety reasons and being taught by tutors.